-Main campus total energy use here is the sum of coal and gas used at Abbott power plant, electricity used and fuel oil used at Abbott power plant – Fy Utility Summary file columns HD, BN/10, HF, BA.
+Main campus total energy use here is the sum of coal and gas used at Abbott power plant, electricity used and fuel oil used at Abbott power plant – Fy Utility Summary file columns HJ, BN/10, HF, BA.
 Numbers for FY2010 and FY2011 utilize the FY Utility Summary numbers and use total campus gas and total campus purchased electricity numbers, while back calculating the square footage from the DMI reported Energy Utilization Index.

 However this is the protocol used for calculating the Energy Utilization Index that underlies the campus’s non-iCAP energy reduction goals issued by Chancellor Herman.
 This is a three year goal of 10 percent reduction in overall energy use intensity and a five year goal to return to 1990 levels of energy use intensity, requires 17 percent reduction in usage, and smaller carbon footprint, and a ten year goal of 25 percent reduction in usage intensity.